Kidoz-SDK/kidoz-mobile-sdk/Kidoz Direct/README.md

 ## Prerequisites

-Before publishing your first app please finish the onboarding process for [Kidoz's Publishers](http://accounts.kidoz.net/publishers/register?utm_source=kidoz_github).
+Before publishing your first app please finish the onboarding process for [Kidoz's Publishers](http://accounts.kidoz.net/publishers/register?utm_source=kidoz_github) to create your account and receive your Publisher ID and Security Token credentials.